 Figure 1.
 Increased axonal elongation in DRG neurons grown on graphene (a) Schematic representation of DRG axonal length quantified on graphene inside a microfluidic chamber.
 Top left, optical image of an assembled device on graphene.
 Top right, cartoon showing the microfluidic chamber with the soma compartment (SC) and axon compartment (AC) connected by microchannels.
 Bottom: bright field images with axons crossing and filling the microchannels.
-The same area is reported below with the axons highlighted by dashed blue curves.
+The same area is reported below with the axons highlighted by dashed blue lines.
 Scale bars: 50 µm. (b) Quantification of the axonal length at different DIV on glass and graphene in a microfluidic device.
 A significant difference was found between graphene and control according to Two-way Anova Test.
 (P_substrate <0.001, Two-way Anova, with Holm-Sidak post-hoc test, ***p<0.001 ).
 The number of measured axons was: DIV1, glass n=42, graphene n=50; DIV2, glass n=109, graphene n=101; DIV3, glass n=147, graphene n=119.
 In box plots: box between 25th and 75th percentile; horizontal line: median; whiskers: 5th and 95th percentiles; square: mean; circles: outliers.